 Vaccinated staff and students are also invited to take advantage of BFH testing.

 Vaccinations at BFH

-In BFH cafeterias, certificates will be mandatory for guests and cafeteria staff from 20 September 2021.
+In BFH cafeterias, certificates are mandatory for guests and cafeteria staff.
 Random checks of COVID certificates together with photo identification (e.g. student ID, identity card, passport, SwissPass) will be carried out.